-(f) Report of Elections Committee: The Elections Committee shall submit a written report to the Elections Meeting describing the actions that it took prior to the meeting, and such report shall be annexed to and form a part of the minutes of the Elections Meeting.
+(i) Report of Nominations and Elections Committee: The Nominations and Elections Committee shall submit a written report to the Elections Meeting describing the actions that it took prior to the meeting, and such report shall be annexed to and form a part of the minutes of the Elections Meeting.
 No other reports shall be required at an Elections Meeting.

-(g) Objections: Any allegation of error in the conduct of the election must be timely raised as a point of order at the meeting.
+(j) Objections: Any allegation of error in the conduct of the election must be timely raised as a point of order at or prior to the Elections Meeting.

-(h) Discharge: The Elections Committee shall be discharged automatically upon conclusion of the elections (including resolution of any points of order arising from the elections).
+(k) Discharge: The Elections Committee shall be discharged automatically upon conclusion of the elections (including resolution of any points of order arising from the elections).

-Method of participation: The Elections Committee may, at its discretion, make provision for members who cannot attend the Elections Meeting in person to participate via such electronic media as the Elections Committee may arrange to enable such persons to follow the simultaneous actions of those physically present at the Elections Meeting and to vote.
+(l) Method of participation: The Nominations and Elections Committee may, at its discretion, make provision for members who cannot attend the Elections Meeting in person to participate via such electronic media as the Nominations and Elections Committee may arrange to enable such persons to follow the simultaneous actions of those physically present at the Elections Meeting and to vote.
+This may include, where the Nominations and Elections Committee deems it appropriate, conducting the Elections Meeting purely by electronic media.
 Where such provision is made, those participating via such electronic media shall be deemed to be present.
-Where there is an effort to allow electronic participation, but such effort fails in part or in whole, the Elections Meeting may proceed with the participation of those who are able to be participate and the results shall remain valid.
-The Elections Committee may take reasonable steps to require advance registration of those participating electronically and to ensure security of such participation.
+Where there is an effort to allow electronic participation, but such effort fails in part or in whole, the Elections Meeting may proceed with the participation of those who are able to participate and the results shall remain valid.
+The Nominations and Elections Committee shall take reasonable steps to require advance registration of those participating electronically and to ensure security of such participation.

-Section 10.4 Committee meetings shall be open to all members of Democrats Abroad UK, subject to the ability of the Executive Committee to authorise its own meetings or the meetings of other committees to be held in closed session where the Executive Committee considers it necessary and appropriate.
+ARTICLE XII.
+PARLIAMENTARY AUTHORITY

-Section 10.5 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall be used in all cases to which they are applicable and in which they are not inconsistent with these Bylaws and any special rules of order.
+Section 12.1 The rules contained in the current edition of Robert’s Rules of Order Newly Revised shall be used in all cases to which they are applicable and in which they are not inconsistent with these Bylaws and any special rules of order.

-Section 10.6 With respect to meeting of the Council and of committees of the organization (including the Executive Committee), provision may be made for members who cannot attend a meeting in person to participate via such electronic media as may be arranged to enable such persons to follow the simultaneous actions of those physically present at the meeting and to vote.
-Where such provision is made, those participating via such electronic media shall be deemed to be present.
-Where there is an effort to allow electronic participation, but such effort fails in part or in whole, the meeting may proceed among only those who are able to participate and any business conducted shall be valid.
-Provision may be made to take to require advance registration of those participating electronically and to ensure security of participation by electronic media.
-The Executive Committee may regulate the provision and use of such electronic media for meetings generally or for specific circumstances.

-ARTICLE XI.
+ARTICLE XIII.
 AMENDMENTS